The Time Monster: Production

 According to the comprehensive production documentation released in 2023 as part of the 'Season 9 Blu Ray Collection', when Sloman was commissioned to write the final six part story for the season in May 1971, it was titled "The Daleks in London".
 By December 1971, the idea had been abandoned (the Dalek story for the season instead was the premiere with Day of the Daleks) and Sloman's contract was amended to write "The Time Monster".

+Location filming for the Newton Institute took place at Swallowfield Park in Berkshire, with additional scenes shot in Stratfield Saye Park in Hampshire.

 This story sees a redesign of the TARDIS interior.
 Producer Barry Letts was unhappy with the redesign.
 The set was damaged shortly after recording on this particular serial wrapped and, as a result, was discarded.

 Although the PAL mastertapes had been wiped, NTSC copies were returned to the BBC from TVOntario in Canada in 1983.
-In 1987, a low band 625-line monochrome tape of Episode Six was discovered at the BBC.
+In 1987, a low-band 625-line monochrome tape of Episode Six was discovered at the BBC.
 It was recoloured by combining the black-and-white picture with the 525-line colour signal of the episode, creating a superior copy to the NTSC one.